Download the print version

 4.16 Privacy Safeguard 4 applies to CDR data that is collected other than as a result of the accredited person seeking to collect it under the CDR Rules.

-4.17 In practice, Privacy Safeguard 4 will typically apply to CDR data received by the accredited person that is outside the scope of the accredited person’s consumer data request to the data holder.
+4.17 In practice, Privacy Safeguard 4 will typically apply to CDR data received by the accredited person that is outside the scope of the accredited person’s consumer data request to the CDR participant.

 Friedrich makes a valid request for Green Bank (an accredited person) to collect his CDR data.
 Green Bank then seeks to collect Friedrich’s CDR data from Yellow Bank, a data holder for Friedrich’s CDR data, through a consumer data request in accordance with the CDR Rules.